Kauffman bracket skein modules of small 3-manifolds: Skein modules at roots of unity

 \subsection{Definition of the Kauffman bracket skein module}

-Given a commutative ring $R$ and an invertible element $A\in R$, the Kauffman bracket skein module $S(M,R)$ of $M$ is the quotient of the free $R$-module spanned by isotopy classes of unoriented framed links in $M$ (including $\emptyset$) modulo the Kauffman bracket skein relations:
+Given a commutative ring $R$ and an invertible element $A\in R$, the Kauffman bracket skein module $S(M,R)$ of $M$ is the quotient of the free $R$-module spanned by isotopy classes of unoriented framed (a.k.a banded) links in $M$ (including $\emptyset$) modulo the Kauffman bracket skein relations: